 Is XIAFLEX® right for you?

 The following questions can help you and your HCP decide.
-To bring it with you to your next appointment, you can also download the guide.
+To take it with you to your next appointment, you can also download the guide.

 - Do I have a "cord" that can be felt?